 Sarah trained at Rambert Dance School and furthered her studies at the University of Brighton, gaining a degree in Dance and Visual Art.
 Sarah completed her Masters at Trinity Laban in 2012 where she further developed her interest in the study of intrinsic human movement and its comic potential within choreography, culminating in the creation of the live performance 'How to get along' for the Bonnie Bird Theatre in 2012.

-Sarah has worked extensively as a freelance dance practitioner in Brighton and the South East, working for a range of organisations.
-She joined Bicycle Ballet in 2006 as a performer for their large-scale performance on Brighton seafront, and has continued in the capacity of performer, workshop leader, and later as assistant choreographer, enjoying national and international touring with the company.
+Sarah has worked extensively as a freelance dance practitioner in Brighton, London and the South East, working for a range of organisations.
+She joined Bicycle Ballet in 2006 as a performer for their large-scale performance on Brighton seafront, and continued in the capacity of performer, workshop leader, and later as assistant choreographer, enjoying national and international touring with the company.

 She has been an Animateur for Rambert Dance Company since 2007, delivering workshops, summer schools (Rambert School and Dance City) and larger projects for venues such as Ripon Cathedral and The Royal Festival Hall.